Susan's Plan: Plot

-Despite circumstances, Bob does manage to sneak into Paul's hospital room and kills him by smothering him with a pillow and makes a quick getaway.
-However, the next day, as Susan and Sam are planning to go to the police station to give their statement and pay off Bill and Steve for their work, Detective Scott and several policemen arrive and arrest all of them when security cameras at the hospital captured all of the events leading up to Paul's murder.
-When Bob arrives at Susan's house and the police move into arrest him, he attempts to run and opens fire at the policemen, but gets shot and killed trying to escape.
+Despite circumstances, Bob does manage to sneak into Paul's hospital room and kills him by smothering him with a pillow before making a quick getaway.
+However, the next day, as Susan and Sam plan to go to the police station to give their statement and pay off Bill and Steve for their work, Detective Scott and several policemen arrive and arrest all of them as security cameras at the hospital captured all of the events leading up to Paul's murder.
+When Bob arrives at Susan's house and the police move to arrest him, he attempts to run and opens fire at the policemen but is shot and killed while trying to escape.
 Steve is shot and killed by a stray bullet in the crossfire.
 Susan is taken away to jail, while Sam's ex-wife Penny is also arrested due to her knowledge of the plot.
-Only Betty manages to slip away.
+Only Betty manages to escape.

-In the final scene, with Susan, Sam, Bill, and Penny all in prison serving their time, and the bodies of Bob, Steve, and Paul at the local morgue, Betty is shown to be living in Las Vegas in the free and clear and working as a casino cocktail waitress.
+In the final scene, with Susan, Sam, Bill, and Penny all in prison serving their time, and the bodies of Bob, Steve, and Paul at the local morgue, Betty is shown to be living in Las Vegas in the free and clear while working as a casino cocktail waitress.
 When Dr. Stillman happens to visit the casino with his wife while on vacation, he spots and recognizes Betty working there under her new alias and knows that she had a hand in Paul's murder.
-But Dr. Stillman, fearing a negative reaction from his wife if she learned about his brief sexual tryst with Betty, pretends not to know who Betty is and lets her go while he continues his holiday in Vegas with his wife.
+But Dr. Stillman, fearing a negative reaction from his wife if she learns about his brief sexual tryst with Betty, pretends not to know who Betty is and lets her go while he continues his vacation with his wife.